Housing in the Wheeling area can be affordable for everyone.

 Is this the same as a “land bank”?

-No, a land bank is typically public entity run by a city or county that gives the government more power to manage land and hold land for future development.
+No, a land bank is typically a public entity run by a city or county that gives the government more power to manage and hold land for future development.

 Community land trusts are a form of nonprofit organization that stewards land and provides opportunity for home ownership to low-income people.